openstack/heat/doc/source/index.rst

 ==================================================
-Heat is a service to :term:`orchestrate` multiple composite cloud applications using the AWS CloudFormation template format, through both an OpenStack-native ReST API and a CloudFormation-compatible Query API.
+Heat is a service to :term:`orchestrate` multiple composite cloud applications using the AWS CloudFormation template format, through both an OpenStack-native REST API and a CloudFormation-compatible Query API.

 What is the purpose of the project and vision for it?
 =====================================================